-The Company is exposed to credit risk of their accounts receivable, \$487,518 (August 31, 2012-\$431,394) representing the maximum exposure to credit risk of those financial assets.
+The Company is exposed to credit risk of their accounts receivable, \$275,852 (August 31, 2013-\$487,518) representing the maximum exposure to credit risk of those financial assets.
 Credit risk is the risk that a customer will be unable to pay any amounts owed to the Company.
 The Company does not have any customers that had a balance of more than 10% of total revenues, or 10% of total accounts receivables at any time during the periods that are reported in these financial statements.
 The Company has a large volume of relatively small transactions with many customers.
 Management reduces this risk by carefully monitoring the amounts owed to them by their customers on a regular basis, performing regular credit reviews of any customer that approaches their credit limit or does not keep to their normal payment pattern.
 It also provides an allowance for doubtful accounts once it has exhausted all other means of collection.
 While the Company has credit controls and processes for the purpose of mitigating credit risk, these controls cannot eliminate credit risk and there can be no assurance that these controls will continue to be effective, or that the Company's low credit loss experience will continue.
-Most of the Company is not exposed to a material amount of credit risk.
+Most of the Company's sales are by credit card or with large insurance casualty companies.
+In the opinion of management the credit risk is low and the Company is not exposed to a material amount of credit risk.
 This risk is unchanged from prior periods.